pallets/flask/docs/upgrading.rst

 specific exception classes are executed instead of more general ones.
 See :ref:`error-handlers` for specifics.

+The :func:`~flask.templating.render_template_string` function has changed to autoescape template variables by default.
+This better matches the behavior of :func:`~flask.templating.render_template`.

 .. note::

     There used to be a logic error allowing you to register handlers